MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer-release-notes.md

 ### Update Notifications

 We believe that staying informed about app updates is crucial.
 Whether it’s a bug fix, performance improvement, or exciting new features.
-Starting with this version, our file explorer app will now notify you when a new update is available.
-You’ll receive a notification when a new version is available, or simply check when icon changes and right-click to see if an update awaits.
+Starting with this version, the OneLake file explorer app will now notify you when a new update is available.
+You’ll receive a Windows notification when a new version is available and the OneLake icon in the Windows notification area will change.
+Simply right-click the icon to see if an update is available.

 ## December 2023 Update (v 1.0.11.0)